yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     The Tailspin Toys team would need to have dedicated resources assigned to the migration project.
 They would also benefit from bringing in a Microsoft partner with experience in performing large cloud migrations to help speed up the process, and improve their chances of meeting such a tight timeline.

-4. What should be included in the POC?
+4. What should be included in the PoC?

-    For the POC, we should include the following:
+    For the PoC, we should include the following:

     - All assets required for a hosting a single game in Azure